AndrearamosMc/Data-Governance-Framework-Bradescard-/README.md

 # Objective
 The main goal was to design a practical data governance manual that could realistically be applied in a financial institution, with emphasis on:
--End-to-end data traceability
+- End-to-end data traceability
--Standardized documentation and metadata
+- Standardized documentation and metadata
--Clear roles and responsibilities for data ownership -Support for reliable analytics and regulatory reporting
+- Clear roles and responsibilities for data ownership
+- Support for reliable analytics and regulatory reporting

 # Data Architecture
 The governance framework was designed to align with the organization’s existing Azure-based architecture: